p-b-d-z/terraform-cloudflare/README.md

  - Account ID
  - Zone ID

 If you have more than one Zone ID, you may need to run through this process for each zone.
+You can use `init_env_vars.sh` to retrieve the `CLOUDFLARE_API_TOKEN` per account, the script stores credentials in the following location:
+- ./`ACCOUNT_NAME`/cloudflare.auto.tfvars

 #### Initialize Terraform